lynxlab/ada2/README.md

+# WARNING!!
+THIS IS THE ARCHIVED REPOSITORY OF ADA FOR PHP7.4!!
+PLEASE USE [ADA FOR PHP8](https://github.com/lynxlab/ada3)

 ADA
 ==========
 "ADA" stands for __Ambiente Digitale di Apprendimento__, i.e. Digital Learning Environment.
 It is a knowledge and e-learning management system that allows you to create, administer and follow courses via the Internet or intranet with ease and flexibility.